 It is also said that Asperger is heritable to an even higher degree than is classical autism, which would suggest that autism in some cases, more than Asperger, has non-genetic causes in addition to the obvious genetic factor.
 One might even imagine that a particular genetic disposition would lead to an Aspergoid condition in one person, but to low-functioning autism in another who, for instance, happened to suffer early brain damage in some way.

 While the hereditary or genetic nature of the Aspergoid condition is not fully proven and universally agreed upon, if one reads and looks around one may find the following situations to play a role, in reverse order of speculativeness and likelihood:

 It is said many programmers have Asperger syndrome, and that the syndrome may be an asset for such work.
 Indeed, the conscientiousness, attention to detail, systemizing and so on that are typical of Asperger are important in programming.
 But programming has been changing, and especially since the 1990s ever more anti-Aspergoid elements have crept into the profession and are becoming more prominent as time goes on.
-Things like cooperation in a team, graphical environments, object orientation and e-commerce are not Asperger-friendly.
+Things like cooperation in a team, graphical environments, and e-commerce are not Asperger-friendly.
 The real low-level coding that suits the Aspergoid programmer best is slowly disappearing as software is more and more produced by "developers" using large integrated "environments" that produce the actual code automatically "under the hood".